IamAdiSri/iasnlp-proj/README.md

 Run the script `fb_scraper.py`.

 If the file `output.csv` exists, output is appended to the file; else, the file is created on execution, in the same folder as the script.

+## Notes

+- Public Post search is no longer available on Graph API, hence hashtags cannot be searched